Gateau Saint Honore Recipe

 Creating the Hole in the Cream Puff

-If you baked your cream puffs for 35 minutes and allowed them to cool down properly, it will be a lot easier to create the holes at the bottom, because the shells will be crisp and the centers will be hollow.
+• If you bake your cream puffs for 35 minutes and allow them to cool down properly, it will be a lot easier to create the holes at the bottom because the shells will be crisp, and the centers will be hollow.

 Creating a hole in the bottom of a pastry shell